open-horizon/open-horizon.github.io/docs/secrets/index.md

 ## Why use secrets management?
 {: #why_secrets_management}

-Open Horizon's secrets management provides several key benefits:
+Secrets managent in Open Horizon provides several key benefits:
 - **Security**: Secrets are stored securely and only accessible to authorized services
 - **Flexibility**: Secrets can be updated without redeploying services
 - **Organization**: Secrets can be managed at organization or user level